perpetual-protocol/perp-cli/README.md

 ...
 ```

-use `--pair` can filter by pair name:
+Use `--pair` to filter by pair name:

 ```shell
 $ perp position --pair SUSHI